Ravikrishnan05/MARS-lessons/README.md

 2 motor drivers -expensive.
 placing 1 motor above another in cytron.
 Screwing wire in PCB is always better for a moving system.
-XD connectors are better.
+XD connectors are much better.
--can handle 60 amps continuously
+XD60-can handle 60 amps continuously
+XD30-can be used for small application